nmbr73/Shaderfuse/Shaders/README.md

 DCTL shader fuses for use within Fusion and/or DaVinci Resolve's Fusion page (aka "DaFusion").
 See the [videos](Videos.md) to get an idea of what this does look like.
 The Fuses are based on WebGL shaders released on [Shadertoy.com](https://www.shadertoy.com/) with a license that allows for porting (see each Fuse's source code and/or info pane for the respective license information); please note that neither we are related to Shadertoy.com, nor is this an official Shadertoy.com repository; but we are obviously and definitely huge fans of this amazing website!

+> [!danger] Watch out for each shader's license information!
+>
+> Most (but not all) shaders contained here are CC BY-NC-SA as on Shadertoy they default to this license if not stated otherwise.
+Please give proper attribution to the fragment shader's author when using one of the in your work plus you must not use them in any commercial context.

 Furthermore must be mentioned that this repository is only an incubator to develop such fuses and to exchange on experiences, approaches and solutions.
 If you are searching for production ready extensions to really use for your day to day work, then the [Reactor](https://www.steakunderwater.com/wesuckless/viewtopic.php?f=32&t=1814) is the right and de facto go to place for you.
 As soon as an implementation in this repository achieves an appropriate maturity we will suggest it for inclusion into the Reactor - thereby Reactor is the one and only source for the outcomes and stable versions of our experiments.
 You should find the stable Fuses in Reactor under the same name but without any of the annoying '`_DEV`', '`_BETA`', or whatsoever suffixes.